IBM/terratorch/docs/architecture.md

 Encoders can be any `nn.Module`, with the additional attribute `out_channels`.
 This is required by the factory in order to build a decoder which is compatible with the features output by the encoder

-When instantiating encoders, the factory makes use of the `BACKBONE_REGISTRY`, which will search different model registries to build the desired encoder .
+When instantiating encoders, the factory makes use of the `BACKBONE_REGISTRY`, which will search different model registries to build the desired encoder.

+An example of how to add a new source of backbones is the[TimmRegistry][terratorch.registry.timm_registry.TimmRegistry].

 #### Necks

 Sometimes intermediate operations between the encoder and decoder are required to make them compatible.
 Examples could be selecting certain indices from the backbone output, or reshaping the output of a transformer backbone so that it can be processed by a CNN decoder.

 These operations should be handled by [Necks][terratorch.models.necks.Neck].

 Necks are `nn.Modules` which may or may not have internal state / torch parameters.

 Additionally, they must provide the method `process_channel_list`, which details the effect of the neck on the channel list representing its input.

 ### Decoders
-Currently, we have implemented a simple Fully Convolutional Decoder as well as an UperNetDecoder, which exactly match the definitions in the MMSeg framework.
-This was mostly done to ensure we could replicate the results from that framework.

-However, libraries such as [pytorch-segmentation](https://github.com/yassouali/pytorch-segmentation) or [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch) provide a large set of already implemented decoders that can be leveraged.

-This is probably a reasonable next step in the implementation.
-In order to do this, a new factory can simply be created which leverages these libraries.
-See as an example [this section](models.md#adding-new-model-types)
+Decoders are also any `nn.Module` that accepts a list of `torch.Tensor` as its input.

+Its constructor should accept as the first argument a list of ints representing the channel size of each embedding passed to it in the list above.

+An example of how to add a new source of decoders is the [SMPRegistry][terratorch.registry.smp_registry.SMPRegistry].

 ### Heads
 In the current implementation, the heads perform the final step in going from the output of the decoder to the final desired output.
 Often this can just be e.g. a single convolutional head going from the final decoder depth to the number of classes, in the case of segmentation, or to a depth of 1, in the case of regression.

-### Loss
-For convenience, we provide a loss handler that can be used to compute the full loss (from the main head and auxiliary heads as well).

-:::terratorch.tasks.loss_handler

 ## Generic datasets / datamodules
 Refer to the section on [data](data.md)